QiCodeCN/30-Days-Of-Python-zh_CN/08_Day_Dictionaries/08_dictionaries.md

 ## Dictionaries

-A dictionary is a collection of unordered, modifiable(mutable) paired (key: value) data type.
+A dictionary is a collection of ordered for python 3.6+, modifiable(mutable) paired (key: value) data type.

 ### Creating a Dictionary